CommSec

-CommSec is Australia's largest online stockbroking firm.
+Commonwealth Securities Limited, or CommSec, is Australia's largest online stockbroking firm.
 It is a subsidiary of the Commonwealth Bank.

 Though its Internet trading platform constitutes the vast majority of its business, it also offers a telephone based brokerage service, and investment advisory services.
 In addition, CommSec also offers other peripherally related investment services, such as margin loan and cash accounts.

 History

 The brokerage arm started operations in 1995 and launched its share trading website in 1997.

 CommSec initially offered only Australian equities trades, but has since expanded into derivative products, international equities, managed funds, self-managed super fund (SMSF) administration, contracts-for-difference (CFDs), margin lending and short-term deposits.
 The firm's large retail customer base has also allowed it to successfully market a number of initial public offering (IPO) fund raisings.

 In 2008 CommSec became the first Australian brokerage firm to offer a brokerage website specifically designed for a portable-device.
 It created CommSec iPhone Edition for the Apple iPhone, the first home-grown iPhone application in Australia.
 In 2008 the broker disbanded its Share Shops (face-to-face operations) closing the front in the Commonwealth Bank branch in Pitt Street, Sydney, following the earlier closure of the Melbourne Share Shop in Collins Street.